Nippels/Astroids-APDE-with-Mashine-Learning/README.md

 ## **Description**

 This project implements an Asteroids game with an AI controlled by a neural network.
 The player can switch between manual mode and AI-controlled mode.
 The AI uses reinforcement learning to optimize its control.
+The Code is written in Processing - which is basicly a Java Library - on my Android phone, with the APDE app.
+I have no Idea of Neural Networks.
+The Code is far from optimal, but runs quite decently!

 ![Game Screenshot](images/Screenshot_1.jpg)
 *Gameplay with AI learning enabled.*